amirsaber/angular-playground/README.md

 # Angular4 Playground
 This is my playground for examples with best practices.
 It's made of a router outlet for different practices.
-It also incorprate angular material and angular flex layout
+Used Libraries:
+ - Angular CLI
+ - Angular Material
+ - Angular Flex Layout

 ## Form
 Here I demonstrate different form types